Liu3422/Summer_RISCV/README.md

     - NONE!!!
     - Need to define specs more.
 How many instructions/data can it hold?
 Would determine PC and data_memory bounds.
         -Data memory = 1024 words.
 Instruction memory = 64 words/instructions
         -Thus, limit rs1 value to 1024 unsigned for memory instructions?
-Limit addr to ALU_Out[9:0]?
+Limit addr to ALU_Out[10:0]?
-        -Or assign data memory to 32-bit address?
+            - Or assign data memory to 32-bit address?
 Kind of overkill, since that's 2^28 bytes.
+        - variable amount of data to store/assign in memory.
+        - Combinational read from memory?
+    Current iteration:
+        -11 bit addr
+        -combinational read, clk'd write
+        -always write first byte, then write half word or full word based on funct3.

     - Little or big endian?